As far as I know, trading Forex as a business is the best way to make a living.

-One of the biggest risks of running a brick and mortar business is that you personally stand to lose (a lot) more than your initial investment.
+One of the biggest risks of running a traditional business is that you personally stand to lose more than your initial investment.

-If your traditional business doesn’t work out (for whatever reason), you may be personally liable for the debts of your business – including outstanding payments to your suppliers and contractors.
+If your brick and mortar business doesn’t work out (for whatever reason), you may be personally liable for the debts of your business – including outstanding payments to your suppliers and contractors.

 Imagine you’re running a store that sells custom-made furniture.
-You’ve ordered a whole bunch of raw materials (wood and steel), got your workers to craft a whole line of new designer furniture, and signed a 12-month lease for the storefront where you’ll be selling your works of art.
+You’ve ordered a whole bunch of raw materials, got your workers to craft a whole line of new designer furniture, and signed a 12-month lease for the storefront where you’ll be selling your works of art.

 What are you options now?